Icinga/icingaweb2-module-vspheredb/doc/01-Installation.md

 * Icinga Web 2 (&gt;= 2.4.1)
 * PHP (&gt;= 5.3 or 7.x)
 * php-soap
+* php-posix

 Once you got Icinga Web 2 up and running, all required dependencies should already be there.
-All, but `php-soap`.
-It is available on all major Linux distributions and can be installed with your package manager (yum, apt...).
+All, but `php-soap` and `php-posix`.
+They are available on all major Linux distributions and can be installed with your package manager (yum, apt...).
 Same goes also for non-Linux systems.
 Please do not forget to restart your web server service afterwards.

 Installation from .tar.gz
 -------------------------